dlgoodchild/handbook/typescript.md

 ### [SystemJS](https://github.com/systemjs/systemjs)

+(TODO)

 ### [RequireJS](http://requirejs.org/)
-_RequireJS is considered old, mostly deprecated_
+_RequireJS is considered old, mostly deprecated.
+17.13kB minified_

 RequireJS is a JavaScript file and module loader.
 It is optimized for in-browser use, but it can be used in other JavaScript environments such as Node.js.